newchuyalong/libgdx-learning/Running-demos-&-tests.md

 ## Running the Demos & Tests ##
 The test examples are contained in the gdx-tests project.
 This project only contains the source code.
 To actually start the tests on the desktop you have to run the LwjglTestStarter class, contained in the gdx-tests-lwjgl project.
 To run the tests on Android simply fire up the gdx-tests-android project in the emulator or on a connected device!
 To run the tests in your browser fire up the gdx-tests-gwt project.

 Running the demo games works similarly.
-Each demo game has 3-4 projects, the core project, the desktop project (sometimes that's the same as the core project), the android project and the html5 project.
+Each demo game has 4-5 projects, the core project, the desktop project (sometimes that's the same as the core project), the android project, the html5 project and the iOS/RoboVM project.

 For both the tests and the demos the following steps are used to start the apps